Medieval Naming Guides: Italian

 period as well as explanation of the editors' methodology in preparing this

 database.
-They also give a list of
+They also give lists of

 place

-names mentioned in their data.
+names and occupations mentioned in their data.

 Note that all names are truncated to 11 characters.
 While it is